Dr. Tomoko Kaneko-Tarui is a gynecologist from Japan and a Laboratory Director of the Mother Infant Research Institute (MIRI), Tufts Medical Center.

 In her leisure time, Tomoko loves cooking, swimming, walking with her dog Coco, and growing veggies in her own garden.

-In her spare time, she enjoys watching LOTS of TV and even more traveling in her never ending quest to see new places, eat delicious foods, and collect frequent flier miles.
+In her spare time, she enjoys watching LOTS of TV and even more traveling in her never-ending quest to see new places, eat delicious foods, and collect frequent flier miles.

 Deepak Venkataraman is a postdoctoral fellow in the lab.
 He received his Master’s in biotechnology and PhD in cancer biology at Kalasalingam University, India.
 For his PhD, Deepak worked on determining the effect of bioactive compounds from probiotic bacteria and on the expression of angiogenic markers in colon cancer cell lines.
 He developed an interest in the placenta during his doctoral studies, when he worked as a visiting scholar at the Trophoblast Research Centre, Nottingham Trent University, UK.
 In his first Postdoc at Emory University in Atlanta, Deepak studied the mechanism of expression of sFLT1, an anti-angiogenic molecule upregulated during preeclampsia in primary stromal cells and villous explants.
-In the O’Tierney-Ginn lab at MIRI, Deepak will be researching the effect of placental miRNA on maternal insulin sensitivity.
+In the O’Tierney-Ginn lab at MIRI, Deepak is researching the effect of placental miRNA on maternal insulin sensitivity.

 A calm but sociable person, Deepak has several hobbies, including travelling, impromptu road trips, listening to music and reading (fiction and history).

 Francesca Carasi-Schwartz is a Research Assistant in the MIRI and assists in the O’Tierney-Ginn lab.
 She grew up in Montclair, NJ and attended the University of Vermont, receiving her masters in biology and bachelors with concentrations in Biology and Chinese.
 She speaks Italian fluently and Chinese conversationally, and has studied abroad in both countries.
-She loves all animals, but pandas are her favorite.
-In her free time, she enjoys crocheting, reading, kayaking, skiing, and hiking.